meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

       * I laughed a lot reading this book - even when some of her topics weren't ha ha funny.
 It's a fun and interesting read about life as Gabourey Sidibe!

   5. **A book by a journalist or about journalism**
-    * They Can't Kill Us All: The Story of Black Lives Matter by Wesley Lowery a journalist with the Washington Post
+    * ✔ They Can't Kill Us All: The Story of Black Lives Matter by Wesley Lowery a journalist with the Washington Post
     * Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou
+    * ✔ We regret to inform you that tomorrow we will be killed with our families by  Philip Gourevitch

   6. **A book by an Authour of Colour set in or about space**
     * Dawn by Octavia Butler
       * I've been working through the work of Octavia Butler, because it is all excellent, so this one was inevitable, but fits the category.
-    * An Unkindness of Ghosts by Rivers Solomon
+    * ✔ An Unkindness of Ghosts by Rivers Solomon

   7. **An [#ownvoices](http://www.corinneduyvis.net/ownvoices/) book set in Mexico or Central America**
     * Umami - Laia Jufresa